Tá leagan Gaeilge den mhír seo ar fáil anseo.

 In order to add a dataset to data.gov.ie, the organisation requires a user account.
 An account can be created for Public Sector Bodies by contacting opendata@per.gov.ie

 Data.gov.ie is built using CKAN, which provides a powerful API that allows developers to add datasets programmatically.
 Using the API to create or update datasets is quicker than using the web interface when dealing with multiple datasets or dynamic datasets.
-More details on how to use the API to push data to the portal are available here
+More details on how to use the API to push data to the portal are available on the Developer Resources page.

 Is mór ag an Aonad Sonraí Oscailte do chuid aiseolais, ceisteanna nó tuairimí.
 Bímid sásta i gcónaí cloisteáil uait.